aurotripathy/understand-volumetric-convolutions/README.md

 Note, the size of the feature maps in the input and the output can be different depending upon your network architecture.
-These feature map sizes also affect the number of paramters in the weights and baises with which you are concolving.
+These feature map sizes also affect the number of parameters in the weights (with which you are concolving) and the baises.

 The ideas are lucidly explained [here](http://cs231n.github.io/convolutional-networks/#conv); this project implements volumetric convolutions such that they can be grasped by beginners.